-- His artistic achievements went largely unnoticed throughout his life and in the centuries that immediately followed.
+- His artistic achievements went mostly unnoticed throughout his life, and in the centuries that immediately followed.

 - His mother-in-law was a wealthy woman and was able to support Vermeer and his family, but financial stresses hounded him his entire life.

 - When Vermeer died, he left his family in debt.

 - His art was not well-known outside of Delft during his lifetime.